ViktorGakis/Projects/readme.md

 # Projects Repo

-In this repo there is a collection of Projects from Machine Learning, Data Analysis and Quant Finance projects.
+In this repo there is a collection of Projects from Machine Learning, Data Analysis and Quant Finance.